heuvel/docker_flask_sklearn_tutorial/tutorial/README.md

 - Answer: `wget -qO- http://localhost:5000`

 The result is a small HTML file that is not well displayed on the terminal.
 The API only accepts requests from inside the container.
-You'll see that it is not possible to reach the API outside of this docker image.
+You'll see that it is not possible to reach the API outside of this docker container.
 Therefore, we must open a port that allows us to communicate with the API.
-With the `--publish=[localport]:[hostport]` option in the `docker run` command we are able to open a port to the docker image.
+With the `--publish=[localport]:[hostport]` option in the `docker run` command we are able to bind a port of the docker container to a port on the host machine.

 - Question: Stop the running API and try to run this API again with port 5000 published on port 5000.
-- Answer: not possible, docker image still exists
+- Answer: not possible, docker container still exists

 You will observe that Docker returns with an error: `docker: Error response from daemon: Conflict.
 The name "/api" is already in use by container`.
 We only stopped the API container, but we did not remove it.
-With the `docker ps -a` you can list all the docker images, also the 'stopped' containers.
+With the `docker ps -a` you can list all the docker containers, also the 'stopped' containers.
 We first have to remove the container with the name `api` before we are allowed to run a new one.
 You can remove the container with the command `docker rm [containername]`

 - Question: Remove the container with `docker rm api`
 - Answer: `docker rm api`